SaltOverflow/c-modules/proposals/modules_v5.md

 First, to make C translation units into modules, our proposed modules should not require fundamental architectural changes to an existing C project in order to use it.
 Crucially, there needs to be a way to represent forward declarations of other modules' contents.

-Second, most modern languages don't require an additioanl file just to link symbols between files (Object Oriented languages have interfaces, but they are not required).
+Second, most modern languages don't require an additional file just to link symbols between files (Object Oriented languages have interfaces, but they are not required).
 We would like developers to only need to declare a symbol once, and leave symbol discovery to the module system.

 Third, it should not be confusing as to which module's symbols are visible at a given time, because a module's symbols should only be visible if said module allows them to be.
 Ideally, such symbols are only visible if said module exports them and a module imports said module (we will find there are special cases where we need to leak some information).